cechandler/dissertation-paper/dissertation/source/02_part1_framework_for_analysis.md

 Contextual criteria have many subtypes and individual criteria.
 Subtypes reflect characteristics of a grouping of notes that can be used to associate two or more segments (e.g. pitch set, pitch-class set, set-class, pitch interval, contour, etc), and the individual criteria are the specific qualities of that subtype.
 Table @tbl:hanninen-contextual-criteria gives a list of contextual subtypes and an example individual criterion within it.

-Table: Individual sonic criteria from Hanninen Example 2.8. {#tbl:hanninen-contextual-criteria}
+Table: Individual contextual criteria from Hanninen Example 2.8. {#tbl:hanninen-contextual-criteria}

 | Subtype   | Description                                    | Example Individual Criterion               |
 |:----------|:-----------------------------------------------|:-------------------------------------------|